 What are the top questions your customers ask?
 What are some buzz words that are popular right now that you can use in your video?
 What are some topics you can bring up that will lead into your product/service?

 For me, I added in "How to promote your video for free" in Feb because I think early on in the year, everyone is wondering how to do that.
 I added July - "How to schedule your videos out in posts automatically" because everyone gets lazy half way through the year.
 August I will skip because I have two for Oct. and Dec.
 I put "social outreach and back linking" because these are "next step" strategies that most people probably won't be able to use until the end of the year when they have some good content created.

 So thats it!
 My yearly content calendar is planned, and now I can start to go into detail and really fill things in.
-(Check out my calendar filled in here.)
 I hope you found this guide helpful, and you feel empowered to create videos this year!
 Let's connect on social media (follow me on Twitter or Instagram), and let me know how things are moving along for you!
 I am SO excited to hear more about your strategy.
-And of course, if you need help creating videos just click the Get Started tab and enter your info!
+And of course, if you need help creating videos just contact us anytime!
 I’d be happy to see how we can work together!